 Clement Greenberg, “Art and Culture: Critical Essays” (United States)

-John Roberts, “The Intangibilities of Form: Skill and Deskilling in Art after the Readymade” (United Kingdom)
+John Roberts, “The Intangibilities of Form” (United Kingdom)

 Arthur C. Danto, “After the End of Art: Contemporary Art and the Pale of History” (United States)